13AHM

 Writing is a key method of assessment in the course.
 Students will work to develop their vocabulary, paragraph and essay writing skills through the class tasks and discussions, course readers and written assessments.

 Art History will support any future career, by developing; analysis and critical thinking skills, writing, literacy and discussion skills in students.
-Art History helps people to see the history of human ideas, and therefore helps them to develop their own thinking and ideas - in any career field.
+Art History helps people to develop interesting ideas in any career.
 Visual arts students are advised to take modern art history as it supports their ideas.

-In the Modern Art History Course we will be focusing on art in Early 20th Century Europe from 1900 through to 1940Alongside art works, we look at how influences, such as Freud's new ideas about the human mind and unconscious, combined with philosophical, political and economic forces, influenced artists to express new and sometimes radical ideas through their art.
+In the Modern Art History Course we will be focusing on art in Early 20th Century Europe through to Modernist and Postmodern Art in the USA and Aotearoa between 1940-1990sAlongside art, we look at how philosophical, political and economic contexts influenced artists to express new and sometimes radical ideas through their art.
 This is a key period in art history, when western art changed dramatically in response to the rising forces of modernity, war, political extremes.
-Modernism and modernity are still affecting our art and ideas today.
+We will look at theory influences such as Freud, Existentialism and Feminist ideas and how they influence artists during the 20th Century.

 Modern Art History places students in a very good position to sit Art History Scholarship as they are introduced to a wide range of art movements looking back from the 20th Century.